kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2022
 - I have been invited to be a reviewer for the Practical ML for Developing Countries Workshop (PML4DC) at ICLR 2022
+- I reviewed a Haskell book!
+- I have been invited to virtually participate in the Arizona Winter School in Number Theory.
+Our group has been assigned a mentor, as part of our study group.
+- I will be on the MSR RLOS website of [alumni](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/#!alumni).
+- I have been assigned two mentors for Microsoft's Tech Resilience Programme

 ## 2021
 - I (apparently?) won a Best Poster award at the Mediterranean Machine Learning Summer (held in Winter) School.
 Specifically, it's in the Brilliant Idea Category!!
 So cool!
 I know, I'm shocked too! :) I'd love to continue to earn more "Brilliant idea" awards! :)